 One your way back to Warm Springs after a full day of fishing stop by Bacova Beer Company.
 With locals and visitors alike in the tap room, you’re bound to run in to a fellow angler anxious to swap stories of fishing on our majestic waters.

 Cap off the day with another farm fresh dinner at the Waterwheel.
 With two full days of fishing you definitely deserve a steak paired with a deliciously bold glass of cabernet!
 After dinner enjoy sitting outside in the square and reminisce about all the great fishing and make sure to check the calendar to see when you schedule will allow you to come back and try your fishing skills again!

-Be sure to check out the SO FLY FEST, a festival geared around fly-fishing that takes place in May.
-Save the date for next year, May 4-7, 2022!! www.soflyfest.org for more information.
+Be sure to check out the SO FLY WEEKEND, a festival geared around fly-fishing that takes place in May.

 Jason Woods 540-839-5935

 Justin Fishbach 540-280-3815